box/box-developer-changelog/2020-11-17-box-ios-sdk-v420-released.md

 **New Features and Enhancements:**

-* Add error information for failed OAuth web sessions
+* Add error information for disconnected OAuth web sessions

 **Bug Fixes:**